nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 The `undo` command is the ultimate safety net for CCACommander.
 You no longer have to fear accidentally deleting the wrong event or enrolling the wrong member.
-Simply enter the `undo` command to undo your previous command, and it will revert to the state it was before.
+Simply enter the `undo` command to undo your previous command, and it will return to the previous state.

 Here’s how you can use it: `undo`